edneyosf/Edconv/README.md

 - Console mode (viewing logs at runtime)
 - Queue
 - Media Information
-- VMAF, PSNR and SSIM perceptual video quality assessment algorithm
+- VMAF, PSNR and SSIM perceptual video quality assessment algorithm. **Must be enabled in the FFmpeg binaries to work properly**

 ## Screenshots